TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/PB0A/README.md

 The module features a `DATA` through-hole pin and a separate solder pad on the front side, both providing access to its internal *I2C* programming interface.

+> [!IMPORTANT]
+> Recently, new PCBs surfaced that are also marked "CKCS" and "PB0A".
+While they are cheaper, they seem to no longer support I2C.
+You can recognize versions by the position of the two ICs on the board: the original and I2C-capable version places the smaller IC (RGB controller) in a 90-degree angle, whereas the new non-I2C board places both in parallel.

 ## Overview

 The *PB0A* breakout board is a sophisticated version of the basic [X-150](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip5306/x-150/).
 Both boards are based on the power management chip [IP5306](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip5306/), which comes in two different versions: